golchha21/wp-plugin-boilerplate/README.md

 The Tools tab:
 - Is rendered **outside `<form>`**
 - Does **not** use the Settings API
+- Does **not** show a Save button
-- Is intended for utilities only (export, import, reset, diagnostics)
+- Is intended for utilities only:
+    - export / import

 ---

 ## Lifecycle Management

 ### Activation
-- Runtime setup only (cron, rewrites if needed)
+- Runtime setup only (cron jobs, rewrites if needed)
+- Does **not** create or modify user settings

 ### Deactivation
 - Runtime cleanup only
+- Clears cron jobs and transients
-- **Never deletes user settings**
+- **Never deletes user options**

 ### Uninstall
 - Deletes **all options matching the prefix**